randix/KioskContacts/README.md

 ###### VM Logo Color Thrive Tag

 This is another sample image file, *VM Logo Color Thrive Tag.jpg*.
+Images with transparant backgrounds will probably not display well in "Dark Mode".
+This can be set on the device in **Settings** -> **Display & Brightness**, turn off *Automatic* and select *Light*.

 ###### settings

-This file *settings.txt* contains the settings for the app.
+The file *settings.txt* contains the settings for the app.
 You can edit this with any text editor app or inside the *Kiosk Contacts* app.
+You could also share this file with a computer via mail and edit the file, then send it back, and from the *Mail* app, save it back to Files -> On My iPad -> Kiosk Contacts.

 These settings may be edited "in app".
 Tap on the icon/logo image four times and a view will be opened in which the configuration files may be read.
 There you must enter the pin which is set in the *settings.txt* file.
+You may remind yourself of the pin by examining this file with *Files*.

 The settings here should be changed appropriately: